bda-lab/bda-lab-old-website/index.md

-## Welcome to Big Data Analytics Research Group of IIIT-Bangalore
+## Center for Big Data Engineering & Analytics, IIIT-Bangalore

+This center was initially established to enable collaboration between the International Institute of Information Technology (IIIT-B), with City University London, as the UK partner, and Siemens Research, India, as the industry partner.

-This research group at IIIT-Bangalore focuses on various aspects of Information Management including developing scalable Big Data processing architectures, building systems and methods to manage and process structured, semi-structured and unstructured high-velocity data from diverse sources for distributed data analytics.
+In this center, we focus on various aspects of Information Management including developing scalable Big Data processing architectures, and building systems and methods to manage and process structured, semi-structured, and unstructured high-velocity data from diverse sources for distributed data analytics.
+The “Big” refers to not just the volume of data, but also challenges concerning the variety, veracity, and velocity of the data.
+Earlier projects carried out in this center can be found on the WSL website.

 ### Projects
   <table>